mufflyt/mystery_shopper/README.md

 Google Sheets (https://docs.google.com/spreadsheets/d/1-Cv-QFs9XdBfA0VMz-ww7_csti_3ZON9QeuWHoFmRjI/edit?usp=sharing) has the data from "phase1_needs to be called" dataframe.
 This is after the data has a NPI number and been grouped by US Census Bureau Division and 'practice_specialty'.
 The data then gets sampled.
 I uploaded the 509 rows to Google Sheets to have the group confirm phone numbers.
 ![Screenshot 2023-10-23 at 8 55 28 PM](https://github.com/mufflyt/mystery_shopper/assets/44621942/8bca6923-b36e-4757-a462-8eb098c07e09)

+[] For Phase 1 stress that people should make notes correcting the phone number and adding in how to get through the phone tree (e.g. "press 4 to make appointments")
 [] Healthgrades.com search the final Phase 1 list for physician ages [] Check the number of included and exlcuded for phase 1 to make sure the power analysis still works.
 [] Move redcap to production

+## Phase 1 e-mail

+"Dear All,

+We need to start the study with a very important step to confirm the phone numbers of the physicians that we are going to call.
+It takes a lot of work and time to keep a directory of physicians up to date and so many academic societies do not do so.
+We have found anywhere between 15 to 40% of phone numbers are incorrect.
+Reasons they are incorrect goes to the physician retiring, moving, etc.  There will be several options in a drop down menu that will let you chose if you could or could not reach the person.

+* Should I try to find the correct phone number for the physician?
+YES, please google the correct phone number and add that to the notes section.
+* What if I reach the physician's cell phone?
+No big deal just explain how you found the number from the society directory and ask for the office phone number.
+* What if I have to go through a phone tree?
+Please put the correct buttons to press.
+* For those who were taking new patients but not for several months out, how should I proceed?
+Include.
+* For those who said another provider in the practice could see the new patients, but not the one listed, should I mark those differently?
+Do NOT take another provider as the appointment must be with the selected provider.

+The "Notes" section is incredibly helpful.
+Add comments where you can.
+Please reach out if you have any concerns.

+Thanks,
+Muffly"

 ## Redcap Survey
 * [MysteryCallerDataEntryForm_ENT.pdf](https://github.com/mufflyt/mystery_shopper/files/11468707/MysteryCallerDataEntryForm_ENT.pdf)